-Membership shall continue during the existence of this club unless terminated as hereinafter provided.
+Section 1 — Period.
+Membership shall continue during the existence of this club unless terminated as provided below.

 Section 2 — Automatic Termination.

-(2) grant a special leave of absence not to exceed one (1) year to enable the member to visit and become known to a Rotary club in the new community if the member continues to meet all conditions of club membership;
+(2) grant a special leave of absence, not to exceed one year, to enable the member to visit and become known to a club in the new community.

 Section 3 — Termination Non-payment of Dues.